Puru1375/project_01/README.md

-This is the Weather app
+This is the Weather app.
-it`s shows weather , temperature , humidity , wind speed for particuler city
+It`s shows weather , temperature , humidity , wind speed for particuler city